Nest Doorbell Review: Wired and Battery

 How The Nest Doorbell Improved Our Home Security

-The main reason that we tested the Nest Hello was that we wanted to see how much value it could add to our home security, and we weren’t disappointed.
+The main reason that we tested the Nest Doorbell (wired) was that we wanted to see how much value it could add to our home security, and we weren’t disappointed.

 Doorbell Ring Notifications

 The very essence of a video doorbell is to tell you when someone rings your doorbell, and that’s exactly what the Nest Doorbell did for us.
 It sent us email and phone notifications that included snapshots of the event viewable for up to three hours.

 We found those snapshots time-saving as they eliminated the need for us to check our Nest Doorbell’s feed every time it alerted us.
 And when we got our Nest Aware subscription, those snapshot alerts became video clip alerts.
 Even better!

 Person alerts meant that the doorbell only notified us when the Nest Doorbell saw a person, meaning it didn’t bother us about squirrels, cars, and other moving objects.

 Rather, we got snapshots of the person’s face sent straight to our phones.
 This kind of insight helped us determine which alerts were urgent and which ones could wait.